 The Institute's Priscilla King Gray Public Service Center provides programming, guidance, information, and support to students, faculty, and staff interested in public service, and serves as a resource for both MIT and the community at large.
-More information is available at web.mit.edu/mitpsc.
+More information is available at web.mit. edu/mitpsc.

 Economic impact and innovation catalyst.
 MIT has a far-reaching impact on the economy of the region.
-The Institute is Cambridge's second largest employer and largest taxpayer, representing 14.5% of the city's revenue stream.
+The Institute is Cambridge's second largest employer and largest taxpayer, representing 14.6% of the city's revenue stream.
 MIT pays taxes on its commercial property and provides an annual payment in lieu of taxes (PILOT) for property that is used for academic purposes and is legally tax exempt.
-In fiscal year 2017, the Institute made a voluntary PILOT contribution of approximately \$2 million to the City of Cambridge and paid approximately \$55 million in real estate taxes.
+In fiscal year 2018, the Institute made a voluntary PILOT contribution of approximately \$2.2 million to the City of Cambridge and paid approximately \$57 million in real estate taxes.

-MIT is a magnet for investment and fuels the innovation economy with the research, start-ups, and talent pool that it generates.
+MIT is a magnet for investment and fuels the innovation economy with the research, startups, and talent pool that it generates.
 Kendall Square, at the eastern end of MIT's campus, is the seat of a thriving innovation cluster in which MIT plays a catalyzing role.
+The Institute is reimagining a vibrant and diverse Kendall Square through its Kendall Square Initiative and Volpe projects.
+These two mixed-use developments will enhance the life and character of the area by adding over 2.5 million square feet (232,257 m) of retail, office, and residential space and more than four acres (16,187 m) of open space.
+Planning and construction is ongoing, with the first building set to be completed in 2020.